-Letter to the Editor is for opinion and constructive criticism on recent publications of JSM within a year.
-JSM Editorial Board will review the manuscript for publication (Letter should not exceed 500 words.
+Letter to the Editor is for opinion and constructive criticism on recent publications of JSM or opinions about areas of emerging interest or controversies in the field (Letter should not exceed 500 words.
 References are limited to 5 references).

 The Title should be short and elaborate to convey author’s point.
 Titles should be limited to 40 words in Korean language, and 20 words in English.
 For English titles, first letter of nouns and adjectives are capitalized.

 2) Title Page

 The Title page is considered the first page of the manuscript.
 It should contain the title, and authors’ information.
 The authors and authors’ affiliations should be written in consecutive order using lower case superscript numbers.
 Corresponding authors’ affiliations should induce, name, address, phone number, fax number, and E-mail address.

 The abstract needs to be in English language.
 All Original Article should be structured under Objective, Methods, Results, and Conclusions.
 The Review and Case Report should organize the abstract in a paragraph.
 The abstract for Pictorial Essay and Letter to the Editor is not necessary.